 ILCA also produces an annual handbook which contains the ILCA Constitution, By-Laws, age policies and other important information related to the Laser class.

 Finally, the ILCA website holds information about all championships, is regularly updated with news items and provides links to related sites.

-The ILCA office deals with correspondence and communications from individuals, fleets, sailing clubs, district committee members, national yachting authorities, the World Council, the International Sailing Federation and the various manufacturing plants – in fact anything concerning Laser!
+The ILCA office deals with correspondence and communications from individuals, fleets, sailing clubs, district committee members, national yachting authorities, the World Council, World Sailing and the various manufacturing plants – in fact anything concerning Laser!

 ILCA is working for each individual Laser sailor no matter where they are in the world.